 I’ve loved Taylor Swift since the “Teardrops On My Guitar” days, in a totally non-ironic way.
 Her lyrics and brutally honest story-telling have seen me through breakups, big moves and honestly, most of my 20’s.
 So I told myself that if I managed to get a ticket for her upcoming Reputation tour, I’d take myself to the USA baby.
 The first stop on my debut visit to the States: New York City.

-Together with my friend Kiersten from The Blonde Abroad, I’m planning to explore the best of California – from San Diego to LA, Santa Barbara, San Luis Obispo, Paso Robles, Big Sur and San Fransisco – with a weekend in Mexico to celebrate Kiersten’s 30th!
+Initially, I thought travelling alone in NYC would be daunting, but when my friend said she would come with me, that meant that the trip was going to be even better!
+I’d have someone to share this experience with.
+Together with my friend Kiersten from The Blonde Abroad, I’m planning to explore the best of California – from San Diego to LA, Santa Barbara, San Luis Obispo, Paso Robles, Big Sur, and San Fransisco – with a weekend in Mexico to celebrate Kiersten’s 30th!
 But first, I’ll have just over 24 hours in The Big Apple and I want to make sure I make the absolute most of the opportunity.

 Reader Recommendations: The Top 15 Icons to See in New York